kalaspuff/solidity-template/README.md

 ## Development

-A couple of `make` commands are available for convenience and quality of life.
+A couple of `make` commands are available for convenience and general quality of life.

 ```console
 user@cpu:~/code/my-contract $ make